crocoder-dev/web/apps/website/src/content/services/improving-engineering-tempo.md

 bgColor: "bg-[#3C3843E5]/[0.9]"
 ---

-By optimising workflows and breaking down tasks, we boost engineering tempo.
-We work closely with you to streamline your development processes, ensuring faster, high-quality code delivery making your releases more frequent with fewer failures in production.
+By optimizing workflows and breaking down tasks, we boost engineering tempo and support your team in delivering higher-quality software, faster.
+Through hands-on process coaching, placing experienced engineers directly in your team, or deploying a dedicated task force to unblock delivery, we streamline development to make releases more frequent and reduce production failures.